 If you live in Wisconsin there’s a very good chance that you are Vitamin D deficient.
-There’s been a slew of studies showing that at MINIMUM, 45% of the population is deficient… UP TO 72%!
+There’s been a slew of studies showing that at MINIMUM, 45% of the population is deficient and depending on the study as high as 72%!

 Vitamin D is best known for its vital role in bone health, without this “sunshine vitamin,” the body can’t absorb the calcium it ingests, so it steals calcium from bones, increasing the risk of osteoporosis and fractures.

-Besides bone health, Vitamin D benefits extend to; a stronger immune response, helps counteract seasonal depression, regulates insulin levels, lowers inflammation and reduces muscle aches.
+Besides bone health, Vitamin D benefits extend to; a stronger immune response, helps counteract seasonal depression, helps regulate insulin levels, lowers inflammation and reduces muscle aches.

-Vitamin D deficiencies are associated with a slew of health concerns, including an increased risk for Alzheimer’s disease, diabetes, osteoporosis, and heart disease.
-Plus, if you’re diagnosed with a serious condition like prostate or breast cancer your chances of survival may be lower than someone with normal levels of vitamin D. (My oncologist is constantly on me about my Vitamin D levels!)
+Vitamin D deficiencies are associated with a slew of health concerns, including an increased risk for Alzheimer’s disease, diabetes, osteoporosis and heart disease.
+Plus, if you’re diagnosed with a serious condition like prostate or breast cancer your chances of survival may be lower than someone with normal levels of vitamin D.

 Seasonal conditions would be less of a concern if diet provided adequate vitamin D. But there aren’t many vitamin D–rich foods!
 And we’d need to eat A LOT of them to get the suggested 800-1000 daily units.